Best Prepaid Phone Plans

 These days having a cell phone is just another one of life's basic necessities.
 Knowing all-too-well about our reliance on these devices, cell phone providers are able to charge high prices for monthly plans, data packages, and all the other extras.

-For folks who only need a basic wireless plan or don't like the idea of signing a two or three-year contract, finding the best prepaid cell phone plans are ideal.
+For folks who only need a basic wireless plan or don't like the idea of signing a two- or three-year contract, finding the best prepaid cell phone plans is ideal.
 They offer plans that are not only flexible but allow you to pay for the service on a month-to-month basis.

-We've gathered the top 5 prepaid phone companies in the industry to make your search a bit easier and evaluated them one their phone selections, types of plans, and these other characteristics.
+I've gathered the top prepaid phone companies in the industry to make your search a bit easier and evaluated them on their phone selections, types of plans, and these other characteristics.
+But first, let's look at the basics of cellular service.

 Best Prepaid Phone Plans: What to Consider